TsingZ0/PFLlib/README.md

 [![DOI](https://zenodo.org/badge/292225878.svg)](https://zenodo.org/doi/10.5281/zenodo.7780679)

 ![](./structure.png)
 Figure 1: An Example for FedAvg.
+You can create a scenario using `generate_xxx.py` and run an algorithm using `main.py`, `clientxxx.py`, and `serverxxx.py`.

 ***We expose this user-friendly platform for beginners who intend to start federated learning (FL) study.***